-The vehicle may have a wireless charging pad below the climate controls.
+If equipped and enabled, the vehicle has wireless charging in the bin below the climate control system.
 The system operates at 145 kHz and wirelessly charges one Qi compatible smartphone.
-The power output of the system is capable of charging at a rate up to 3 amp (15W), as requested by the compatible smartphone.
+The power output of the system is capable of charging at a rate up to 3 amp (15 W), as requested by the compatible smartphone.

-Wireless charging can affect the operation of an implanted pacemaker or other medical devices.
+Wireless charging may affect the operation of an implanted pacemaker or other medical devices.
 If you have one, it is recommended to consult with your doctor before using the wireless charging system.

-The vehicle must be on, in ACC/ ACCESSORY, or Retained Accessory Power (RAP) must be active.
-The wireless charging feature may not correctly indicate charging when the vehicle is in RAP, or during Bluetooth phone calls.
-See Retained Accessory Power (RAP) \Rightarrow 207.
+The vehicle must be on, in accessory mode, or Retained Accessory Power (RAP) must be active.
+The wireless charging feature may not correctly indicate charging when the vehicle is in RAP, during a Bluetooth phone call, or when phone projection (e.g. Apple CarPlay / Android Auto) is active.
+See Retained Accessory Power (RAP) ⇒ 196.